 Especially when we build elaborate spreadsheets for tasks that can be handled by free software.

 For my checking accounts, I update a spreadsheet that balances my checkbook almost every day.
 Unnecessary.
+But it helps me to track my spending.

 Another is my now-retired net worth spreadsheet.
 I tracked my net worth on an intricate spreadsheet every month for 13 years.
 To update it, I logged into every account I owned, copied the balance, and pasted it into my workbook.